 And with the support of a group of fellow writers, you can push yourself to reach new levels of productivity.
 Whether you take an online or in-person class, choose a course taught by a qualified instructor who can provide you with the tools you need to succeed.

-A Masterclass is an excellent option because it provides access to some of the world’s best writers who share their tips, tricks, and secrets.
+A Masterclass is an excellent option because it provides access to some of the world’s best writers who share tips, tricks, and secrets.
 The beauty of a writing class is that you can find one to fit any writer, whether you’re a beginner who needs to learn the basics or a more experienced writer who wants to hone your craft.

 So if you’re struggling with writer’s block, consider signing up for a class – it just might be the kickstart you need to get your creative juices flowing again.